datasektionen/bawang-content/namnder/mottagningen/body_en.md

 #### Characteristics

 The Economerists may love money most of all, but they also like nØllan.
-When they don’t dive around in their Money Bin, they love to say hello to nØllan and the rest of the personnel. nØllan can recognise them by their sparkling gold chains that they would never be seen without.
+When they don’t dive around in their vault, they love to say hello to nØllan and the rest of the personnel. nØllan can recognise them by their sparkling gold chains that they would never be seen without.
 Who knows, if nØllan is really nice, maybe they’ll even give you some gold coins!

 ### The Royal Sysslery
 The Royal Sysslery are worker gnomelings that live on Campus.
 Timid, they hide away from nØllan to do crafts and plan.
 But sometimes they dare to go out for cozy crafts workshops where nØllan can join them.
 They are also responsible for organising many of the Reception's larger and logistically demanding activities, and a calm and cozy contact for nØllan when the events become to much.